acnasstrom/mean-stack-lab/README.md

 ### [Install the latest Node.js via nvm](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server)
 Again, Ubuntu Trusty repo contains an older version of Node.js and I want the latest stable version.
 I also think it's pratical to separate versions of frameworks/languages and their dependencies for different projects.
 After install I stored the version in a nvmrc file.
 Run `nvm use` in the project folder to make sure you are using the correct version.

+## Following the tutorial
+I thought the tutorial was pretty straight forward and I feel I got a good basic understanding on how to create a web application using the MEAN stack.
+I have good knowledge of MongoDB and web development in general and I have worked with other Javascript front end frameworks before.
+I've never worked with AngularJS or Express before, so that was new to me.

-## Create an application using the mean framework
+### Bonus: Create an application using the mean framework
 While exploring the subject of MEAN i found [mean](http://mean.io/).
-It seems to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack, so I decided to check it out after finishing the above mentioned tutorial.
+It seemed to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack, so I decided to check it out after finishing the above mentioned tutorial.

-### Install prerequisites + mean framework
+#### Install prerequisites + mean framework
 You can use mean either with [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/).
 I choose Grunt since that seems to be the recommendation from mean.

 ```